Introduction

 batteries only last only a couple of days of use, not ideal for number

-contract is also appalling as it gives all sorts of rights of the work
+contract for app development is also appalling as it gives all

 the publisher/author